-Rather than freeze in your tracks, start small and bask in the glow of your successes.
+Rather than freeze in your tracks, start small, take small wins and bask in the glow of your successes.
 Give yourself a week to focus on practical solutions that could help you cope with just one stumbling block or source of stress in your life.
-Pick a problem, and see if these suggestions work for you.
+Pick a problem and see if these suggestions work for you.

 Apply time-management principles.
 Consider your priorities (be sure to include time for yourself) and delegate or discard unnecessary tasks.
 Map out your day, segment by segment, setting aside time for different tasks, such as writing or phone calls.
 If you are overly optimistic about travel time, consistently give yourself an extra 15 minutes or more to get to your destinations.
 If lateness stems from dragging your heels, consider the underlying issue.
 Are you anxious about what will happen after you get to work or to a social event, for example?
 Or maybe you’re trying to jam too many tasks into too little time.

 Often angry or irritated?